giacomocavalieri/glam/tutorials/01_gleam_lists.md

 Before going back to our list pretty printer we should experiment a little bit more with `doc.group` and `doc.space`.

-In particular there's a little detail I omitted in my first explanation of how group formatting works.
+In particular, there's a little detail I omitted in my first explanation of how group formatting works.
 Let's see how the pretty printer deals with nested
 groups: